 - Iji: The tutorial is given by reading floating logbooks.

-- The Jumper games give instructions to the player in form of unobstructing text.
-Jumper Two, however, puts them away in blocks that Ogmo has to bump from below to read.
+- The Jumper games give instructions to the player in form of unobstructing text, except for Jumper Two, which puts them away in blocks that Ogmo has to bump from below to read.

 - Kirby's Epic Yarn has the tutorial level laden with signposts that demonstrate what certain buttons do in specific scenarios like when he transforms into a tank or a saucer.

 - Kirby's Return to Dream Land has large signposts in the background of the first few levels that demonstrate controls and actions with pictures.
 If the player follows directions, the sign shows a checkmark and the game plays a chime.
-They were also featured in Triple Deluxe and Planet Robobot.
+They were also featured in Triple Deluxe, Planet Robobot, Battle Royale and Star Allies.

 - Level Up: The tutorial is given through touching speech bubbles with question marks inside them, that lay on the ground.